Q: Can Migration Services staff help me with my application?

 Q: Will Migration Services assess my work experience?

-No. Skilled Migration Western Australia does not undertake work experience assessments and defers to the relevant assessing authority as to the suitability of work experience for points.
+No. Migration Services does not undertake work experience assessments and defers to the relevant assessing authority as to the suitability of work experience for points.

 As there are only a few invitations issued for 'restricted' occupations, you may not be invited to apply for State nomination.

 Western Australian skilled migration occupation list (WASMOL) to keep yourself informed of your occupation's status.

 If you would like more information, email us at

 Will I be invited to apply in the future?